top of page

 Part of the San Andreas fault gouge zone at Coffee Bean Canyon, Red Canyon

-What had started out as an 'alternative' hike this morning ended up being an amazing hike through the western Mecca Hills.
+What began as an 'alternative' hike this morning turned into an incredible journey through the western Mecca Hills.
 I highly recommend this hike.

 Multicolor Mecca Hills on trail leading to Coffee Bean Canyon, Red Canyon